2010 United States Senate election in New Hampshire: Campaign

 Hodes called himself a fiscal conservative, which was mocked by Ayotte in a TV ad.
 Hodes was criticized for supporting President Obama's Economic Recovery package, a carbon energy tax, and Affordable Care Act.
 Hodes criticized Ayotte for numerous controversies.
-One ad was questioned Ayotte's honesty in dealing with the Lakes Region Ponzi scheme which defrauded investors of almost $80 million.
+One ad questioned Ayotte's honesty in dealing with the Lakes Region Ponzi scheme which defrauded investors of almost $80 million.

 Ayotte was endorsed by the Concord Monitor and the Nashua Telegraph.